ElysiumRL/VehicleSecurityRework/README.md

 ## Contributing
 Found a Bug ?
 Have any ideas ?
 Want to contribute ?
 You can make a pull request here or contact me on Discord about it

-## Known Issues
- - Quickhack remaining duration isn't displayed
- - Quest marked vehicles should get unlocked by default, however this hasn't been tested yet and cannot be confirmed for sure